A lot of kids dream of being a pilot when they grow up. Who wouldn’t want to hit the skies?

 Being a pilot brings a lot of complications, and one of those is life insurance.
 There are some occupations or health conditions that can make you a “high-risk” applicant.

 We have all heard it said that your flight across the country is much safer than your drive to the airport, yet for many years, commercial airline pilots faced high life insurance premiums.
-Do pilots pay more for life insurance?
+Is life insurance for pilots more expensive?

-Since the turn of the century airline pilots have most assuredly been able to get a quality life insurance policy at the preferred rating they deserve, most with the assistance of an experienced agent to help them navigate the life insurance marketplace and application process.
+Since the turn of the century airline pilots have most assuredly been able to get a quality life insurance policy, like indexed universal life, at the preferred rating they deserve, most with the assistance of an experienced agent to help them navigate the life insurance marketplace and application process.
 Ogletree Financial Services does all the homework.
 We learn about you and your individual life insurance needs and concerns, then apply our experience and expertise to get you the right policy with the right company.

 Your agent should be asking you particular questions in order to secure you the best rating and lowest premiums possible.